KNN-MMD: Cross Domain Wireless Sensing via Local Distribution Alignment: Experiment

 \subsubsection{Influence of Model Input}

 In many Wi-Fi sensing studies, processed CSI signals, such as Time of Flight (ToF), Angle of Arrival (AoA), Attenuation, and Doppler Frequency Shift (DFS), are commonly used instead of the original CSI.
 These processed signals serve as important feature extraction methods in model-based approaches.
 However, this practice remains controversial in the field of deep learning.
 While data pre-processing methods can help extract meaningful features, they may also lead to the loss of information present in the original data.
 As noted in \cite{zhang2021widar3}, DFS contains the most information about velocity distribution, offering advantages over other features.
 Additionally, Micro-Doppler has been successfully used in OFDM radar sensing tasks and has also shown promising results in Wi-Fi sensing \cite{tang2023mdpose}.

 To investigate this, we compare the performance of KNN-MMD on the WiGesture dataset using both original CSI signals, DFS, and Micro-Doppler.
 Specifically, DFS is obtained by estimating the frequency shift from the phase differences of consecutive CSI samples, which primarily captures macro motions and change.
 For a CSI stream denoted as $H(t) = |H(t)| e^{j \angle H(t)}$, the phase difference between consecutive samples is used to estimate the Doppler shift $f_d$ via: $f_d = \frac{1}{2\pi} \frac{\mathrm{d}(\angle H(t))}{\mathrm{d}t}$.
+Considering the CSI sequence $x \in \mathbb{R}^{l \times s}$, where $l$ is the number of frames and $s$ is the number of subcarriers, we obtain the DFS feature with dimensions $\mathbb{R}^{(l-1) \times s}$.
+We then expand this feature to include an additional dimension for input into ResNet, resulting in dimensions of $\mathbb{R}^{1 \times (l-1) \times s}$.

 Micro-Doppler, in contrast, is extracted by applying time-frequency analysis such as the Short-Time Fourier Transform (STFT) to the CSI series, which reveals finer-grained motion patterns.
-Shown as Fig. \ref{dfs}, the results indicate that, compared to original CSI input, DFS can improve performance in people identification but may lead to lower performance in gesture recognition.
-Conversely, Micro-Doppler demonstrates an opposite trend.
-The underlying reasons for these observations may be complex; while data pre-processing can provide prior knowledge to the network, it may also result in potential information loss from the original data.
-Nonetheless, the overall performance of our method does not vary significantly among different inputs, illustrating its robustness.
-In practice, the choice of input can be tailored to the specific task and available computational resources.
+Specifically, we set the frequency bins to $f$ to obtain a frequency feature with dimensions $\mathbb{R}^{s \times f \times t}$, where $t$ denotes the time frames after the STFT.
+We then treat the subcarrier dimension $s$ as the channel and input it into the ResNet for feature extraction.
+In the experiment, we set the window size to 60, the overlap to 58, and the number of frequency bins to 128.